 \section{Proof of Theorem \ref{A solution to the HJB equation}}

-As we have mentioned, it suffices to consider equation \eqref{rewritten HJB}.
-Once there is a solution to \eqref{rewritten HJB}, one can prove that it is a solution to the formal HJB equation \eqref{formal HJB} as well.
-Observe that the equation \eqref{rewritten HJB} is essentially a second order ordinary differential equation with a non-linear term.
-Since it only has one boundary condition and the other underlying condition is free to vary, which lead to many requirements to the region in which the problem is to be solved, we are essentially solving a free-boundary problem associated with \eqref{rewritten HJB}.
+It suffices to consider equation \eqref{rewritten HJB} since once there is a solution to \eqref{rewritten HJB}, one can demonstrate that it is a solution to the formal HJB equation \eqref{formal HJB} as well.
+Note that the equation \eqref{rewritten HJB} is essentially a second-order ordinary differential equation with a non-linear term.
+Since it only has one boundary condition and the other underlying condition is free to vary, which leads to many requirements to the region in which the problem is to be solved, we are essentially solving a free-boundary problem associated with \eqref{rewritten HJB}.

 To this end, we consider a family of solutions $\{Y_r\}_{r\geq 0}$ to the following differential equation parameterized by $r\geq0$: